samervin/python-web-server/resume/resume.md

+## Engineer at [CardFlight](https://www.cardflight.com/) October 2019 to present

+I work on the DevOps team doing lots of AWS stuff.

 ## Engineer at [Hudl](https://www.hudl.com/) May 2016 to July 2019

 As a quality engineer, I wrote and maintained an internal framework used for automatic regression testing.